RSDKModding/RSDKv3-Decompilation/README.md

 A: No. Mania is tons bigger and requires that I'd decompile not only how the (far more complex) RSDKv5 works, but also make all _600_+ objects work

 # Special Thanks
-* [Xeeynamo](https://github.com/Xeeynamo): For creating the RSDK Animation editor & an early version of the script unpacker, both of which got me into RSDK modding
+* [Xeeynamo](https://github.com/Xeeynamo): for creating the RSDK Animation editor & an early version of the script unpacker, both of which got me into RSDK modding.
-* [Sappharad](https://github.com/Sappharad): For making a decompilation of the Windows Phone 7 version of Sonic CD (found [here](https://github.com/Sappharad/rvm_soniccd)) which gave me the idea & motivation to decompile the PC/IOS/Android versions
+* [Sappharad](https://github.com/Sappharad): for making a decompilation of the Windows Phone 7 version of Sonic CD (found [here](https://github.com/Sappharad/rvm_soniccd)) which gave me the idea & motivation to decompile the PC/IOS/Android versions.
-* [SuperSonic16](https://github.com/TheSuperSonic16): for creating & adding some stuff to the Sonic CD mod loader that I asked for
+* [SuperSonic16](https://github.com/TheSuperSonic16): for creating & adding some stuff to the Sonic CD mod loader that I asked for.
-* The Weigman for creating the header you see up here along with similar assets
+* The Weigman for creating the header you see up here along with similar assets.
-* Everyone in the [Retro Engine Modding Server](https://dc.railgun.works/retroengine): for being supportive of me and for giving me a place to show off these things that I've found
+* Everyone in the [Retro Engine Modding Server](https://dc.railgun.works/retroengine): for being supportive of me and for giving me a place to show off these things that I've found.

 # Contact:
 Join the [Retro Engine Modding Discord Server](https://dc.railgun.works/retroengine) for any extra questions you may need to know about the decompilation or modding it.